République (video game): Plot

-République takes place in an unnamed totalitarian state (similar to George Orwell's 1984), led by its sinister "Overseer"/"Headmaster" named Treglazov (voiced by Dwight Schultz), a powerhouse technology and security mogul with an insane ideology he has peddled most of his life, mostly through books.
+République takes place in an unnamed totalitarian state (similar to George Orwell's 1984), led by its sinister "Overseer"/"Headmaster" named Treglazov (Dwight Schultz), a powerhouse technology and security mogul with an insane ideology he has peddled most of his life, mostly through books.
 His latest book, a manifesto he has concocted, is what he has used to initiate his utopia, and has given them to everyone who lives in, and works for it.
 Within a facility a part of it called "Metamorphosis", Prizrak, the hired guards of the totalitarian state, protect from intruders, and keep in line the adolescents called "Pre-Cals" (short for Pre-Calibration), who are getting mysterious experiments performed on them, and are people who were born and raised in the facility.
-One Pre-Cal teenager, Hope (voiced by Rena Strober), manages to contact the player through their phone, and requests them to help her escape from Metamorphosis.
+One Pre-Cal teenager, Hope (Rena Strober), manages to contact the player through their phone, and requests them to help her escape from Metamorphosis.

-Hope and the player receive assistance from Cooper (voiced by James Holloway), an American who works as a Prizrak in Metamorphosis, and has grown a strong hate for it.
-Other characters include Daniel Markus Zager (voiced by David Hayter), a deceased journalist/revolutionary who leaves audio logs behind for Hope and the player; Quinn Derringer (voiced by Khary Payton) who is the Head of the Prizrak; and Mireille Prideaux (voiced by Jennifer Hale), who serves as a high-ranking official for the facility, and as Hope and every other Pre-Cal's caretaker, and may or may not be an infiltrator who is against Treglazov.
+Hope and the player receive assistance from Cooper (James Holloway), an American who works as a Prizrak in Metamorphosis, and has grown a strong hate for it.
+Other characters include Daniel Markus Zager (David Hayter), a deceased journalist/revolutionary who leaves audio logs behind for Hope and the player; Quinn Derringer (Khary Payton) who is the Head of the Prizrak; and Mireille Prideaux (Jennifer Hale), who serves as a high-ranking official for the facility, and as Hope and every other Pre-Cal's caretaker, and may or may not be an infiltrator who is against Treglazov.

 Development

 Ryan Payton, founder of Camouflaj, initiated the project because he wanted to "stop complaining about the lack of real games on mobile and start making one".
 The idea for Hope came about when he was performing a thought experiment about how to make Love Plus for a Western audience.
 Payton cites Nineteen Eighty-Four as a major influence on the atmosphere.
 The game also draws inspiration from Metal Gear, the first Resident Evil, and Demon's Souls.
 The central themes are "voyeurism, paranoia, censorship, and control".
-Logan co-founder Alexei Tylevich serves as art director; Logan will focus on visual development while Camouflaj handles the gameplay and systems.
+Logan co-founder Alexei Tylevich serves as art director; Logan focued on visual development while Camouflaj handled the gameplay and systems.

 On April 11, 2012, Camouflaj launched a Kickstarter crowdfunding campaign to raise $500,000 to help with development costs.
 The project was funded on May 11, 2012 with a total of $555,662.